SoCXin/doc/docs/arm/stm32/lib/cmd_install.rst

 .. option::
     --save / --no-save

-Save installed libraries into the :ref:`projectconf` dependency list (:ref:`projectconf_lib_deps`).
+Save installed libraries into the :ref:`mips` dependency list (:ref:`projectconf_lib_deps`).
 Default value is to save.

 You can save libraries for the specific project environment using